-Polyamory and Abuse
+Polyamory and Relationship Abuse

 It’s important to remember that you always have the right to determine if an open or poly relationship is right for you.
-There are numerous reasons why people may choose to open their relationship, but it’s important that you are able to discuss those reasons/desires in an honest, non-confrontational way with your partner so you can design the style of non-monogamy that works for both of you.
+There are numerous reasons why people may choose to open their relationship, but it’s important that you are able to discuss those reasons/desires in an honest, non-confrontational way with your partner.
+This way, you can design the style of non-monogamy that works for both of you.
 This ensures you’re both on the same page moving forward.
 Making sure your existing relationship is strong and healthy before bringing other people in is another key component for negotiating non-monogamy.
 When you’re working from a place of instability or have unresolved issues, adding to that will likely put more pressure on those weak spots; and if the underlying relationship can’t support the weight, the whole thing will crack.

 - Your partner has cheated and decides they want to open things up as a result.

 The decision to open up a relationship should never be made solely by one person, and nobody should be forced into opening up a relationship if they’re not comfortable doing so.
 Coercing you into accepting a relationship model you may not want creates a clear power and control imbalance, which can be how polyamory and relationship abuse start.
 This sort of reasoning also ignores the fact that your partner violated a boundary of your relationship.
 When trust has been broken like that, it’s important to decide if the two of you want to move forward and work on repairing that trust or if it’s time to end the relationship altogether.
 Trust is an integral part of any healthy relationship, and even more so as you work toward non-monogamy.
 Trust takes time to establish, and it is so crucial for partners to feel secure with one another.
 When people continue a relationship that has no trust, it can often lead to issues like paranoia, jealousy, unhappiness, and even controlling behavior.

 - Your partner wants to be non-monogamous but doesn't want you to have sex with or date anyone else.